 GLOBAL MARKETS-Stocks wobble after Mnuchin pulls plug on U.S. stimulus

-Nov 20 (Reuters) - Global stocks came under pressure on Friday after U.S. Treasury Secretary Steven Mnuchin called for an end to pandemic relief for struggling businesses, sparking a rare clash between the central bank and Treasury and weighing on sentiment.
+SYDNEY, Nov 20 (Reuters) - World financial markets were hit by a wave of uncertainty on Friday after U.S. Treasury Secretary Steven Mnuchin called for an end to coronavirus pandemic relief for struggling businesses, sparking a rare clash between the central bank and Treasury.

-Asian shares staged a mixed open and futures for the S&P 500 EScv1 fell 0.66%, erasing the firmer lead from a strong Wall Street session overnight.
+S&P500 ESc1 futures slipped 0.7% while Dow futures 1YMc1 fell 0.8%, cancelling out a firmer lead from a strong Wall Street session overnight.

-U.S. markets had previously rallied after Senate Democratic Minority Leader Chuck Schumer said Republican Majority Leader Mitch McConnell had agreed to revive talks to craft a new fiscal relief package.

-However, that sentiment faded after Treasury Secretary Mnuchin later asked the Federal Reserve to return money earmarked under the March pandemic relief act for emergency lending to businesses, nonprofits and local governments.
+The dollar =USD halted its week-long slide and the 10-year Treasury yield US10YT=RR slipped to the lowest in 10 days to 0.818%.

+In Asia, Japan's Nikkei .N225 stumbled 0.5% while South Korea's KOSPI index .KS11 was flat and Australian shares were mildly positive.
+Chinese shares were little changed with the blue-chip CSI300 index .CSI300 a shade firmer.

+Mnuchin's decision added to market anxiety about broader economic growth as data shows the early fast recovery from a historic plunge in the U.S. economy is fading, with more than 10 million who had jobs in January still out of work.

+"The Fed has been one of the only sources of stability in Washington and removing its latitude to offer support in a shaky recovery is simply nonsensical," said Isaac Boltansky, director of policy research at Washington-based Compass Point Research & Trading.

-Investor sentiment was also tinged by data that showed COVID-19 hospitalizations across the U.S. jumped by nearly 50% in the last two weeks, threatening the recovery of the world's largest economy as cities and states began to impose lockdowns.
+Investor sentiment was also affected by data that showed COVID-19 hospitalisations across the United States jumped by nearly 50% in the last two weeks, threatening the recovery of the world's largest economy as cities and states began to impose lockdowns.

-"A meaningful stimulus package will aid small companies, the underlying economy, as well as the unemployed and people most at need," said Thomas Hayes, chairman of Great Hill Capital in New York.
-"And there might be less of an inclination for cities to shut down."

 Nearly 79,000 people were being treated for COVID-19 infections in U.S. hospitals on Thursday, a Reuters tally showed, the most at any time during the pandemic.
-The surge in cases has weighed on investors as the United States recorded 161,607 new daily cases on a seven-day rolling average as of Wednesday.
+The United States recorded 161,607 new daily cases on a seven-day rolling average as of Wednesday.

 A senior Democratic aide told Reuters there had been a mid-afternoon meeting on Thursday among congressional aides that discussed coronavirus relief and efforts to pass a $1.4 trillion bill to keep government agencies operating beyond Dec.
 11 when current funding expires.